Cartographic Skills – OS Maps

 To find out more about 6 figure grid references take a look at our dedicated page about grid references

 Contour lines are light brown lines that join up land that is the same height.
 Height is shown in metres above sea level.
 Some lines have the height of the land written on them.
-Using contours you can work out the height and gradient of land.
+Using contours you can work out the height and gradient of the land.
 Contour lines that are close together show that the height of the land increases or decreases quickly.
 This is steep land.
 Where contour lines are further apart the height of the land increases or decreases slowly.
 This represents gently sloping land.

 Use the images below to explore related GeoTopics.